JCSDA-internal/eva-docs/README.md

 ### Documentation

-Documentation for Eva, built from the gh-pages branch, can be found at https://jcsda-internal.github.io/eva-docs
+Documentation for eva, built from the gh-pages branch, can be found at https://jcsda-internal.github.io/eva-docs

 ### Licence